 Put 45+ Years of Experience on Your Side

-You have the right to seek financial compensation for any injuries sustained in a truck accident caused by another negligent party.
-Your claim can help you cover medical bills, lost wages, rehabilitation, lost earning potential, and any other expenses related to the accident.
+You have the right to seek financial compensation for any injuries sustained in a truck accident that was caused by someone else's negligence.
+Filing a claim can help you cover the cost of your medical bills, lost wages, rehabilitation, lost earning potential, and any other expenses related to the accident.

-Recovering the maximum amount possible is vital to your recovery and your options afterward.
+Recovering the maximum amount possible is vital to your recovery and options afterward.
 Presley & Presley, LLC understands how complex these cases can be.
 We are here to put our experience and knowledge on your side.
-We can take care of the negotiations and legal actions—your focus should be on your health and recovery.
+We can take care of the negotiations and legal actions—your focus should be on your recovery.

 “Thank you for all the time, effort and hard work.”- Michael

-Highly Skilled In Personal Injury & Insurance Bad Faith
+Highly Skilled in Personal Injury & Insurance Bad Faith

-Hundreds of Millions Recovered For Our Clients
+Hundreds of Millions Recovered for Our Clients